 Write a brief analysis of one of the photos in the section of immigration photographs, using some or all of the following questions:

-What are some of the things you think they might have brought with them in their packs and baskets?
+- What are some of the items you think they might have brought with them in their packs and baskets?

-Why do you think these things might be important to them?
+- Why do you think these items might be important to them?

 Fallacy of Melting Pot